OSIRIS-REx: Science objectives

 Telescopic observations have helped define the orbit of 101955 Bennu, a near-Earth object (NEO) with a mean diameter in the range of 480 to 511 m.
 It completes an orbit of the Sun every 436.604 days (1.2 years).
 This orbit takes it close to the Earth every six years.
 Although the orbit is reasonably well known, scientists continue to refine it.
-It is critical to know the orbit of Bennu because recent calculations produced a cumulative probability of 1 in 1410 (or 0.071%) of impact with Earth in the period 2169 to 2199.
+It is critical to know the orbit of Bennu because recent calculations produced a cumulative probability of 1 in 1410 (or 0.071%) of impact with Earth from 2169 to 2199.
 One of the mission objectives is to refine understanding of non-gravitational effects (such as the Yarkovsky effect) on this orbit, and the implications of those effects for Bennu's collision probability.
 Knowing Bennu's physical properties will be critical for future scientists to understand when developing an asteroid impact avoidance mission.